What Is an Edge Device?

 Edge Devices and Computer Vision

 By adding cameras and computer vision capabilities to intelligent devices, systems can “see” and identify objects.
-This type of artificial intelligence (AI) is valuable in a range of environments, making it possible to quickly identify objects and people, analyze audience demographics, inspect manufactured products, and more.
+This type of artificial intelligence (AI) is valuable in a range of environments, making it possible to quickly identify objects, inspect manufactured products, and more.

 Machine vision is a type of computer vision used in industrial IoT (IIoT).
 These solutions can monitor equipment or workers to help improve productivity and enhance safety.